FBoucher/stream-projects/Streams/2020-05-13-Stream-96-Working-on-the-project-Azure-Url-Shortener-GitHub-AzFunction-Blazor.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is Working on the Azure Url SHortener.
+Closing some tasks from the board: azulr#56 adding back reference Azure Serverless library, AzUrl#56 Adding references to videos & blogs on GitHub.
+Then Frank will start AzUrl#24, a feature requested by @SurleyDev, Store the page title, along with the URL.

-📺 - Twitch archive - stream no.
+📺 - Twitch archive - stream no.96

 Replay
 ------